5 Quick Tips for Less Pain and More Energy

 You spend approximately one-third of your time sleeping.
 This means the quality of your mattress can affect how you feel during your waking hours.
 While it used to be believed that a firm mattress was usually better for those suffering from most types of pain, you’re now recommended to choose a mattress according to your sleep style.

-- Firm Mattress – Those who sleep on their back may feel better with a medium to firm mattress.
+- Firm Mattress – Those who sleep on their back may feel better with a medium to a firm mattress.

 - Soft Mattress – Side sleepers generally will want to try a softer mattress.